D.C.'s New Parking Cash Out Law Explained - Wells + Associates

 If the amount of Clean Air Transportation Fringe Benefit used by the employee is less than the amount of the Clean Air Transportation Fringe Benefit offered by the employer (as required under the law), the employer shall provide the employee additional compensation and/or an increase in contribution to the employee’s health coverage to make up for the difference.

-Each covered employer is required to submit a report by January 15, 2023 and every two years thereafter that includes the following information:
+Each covered employer, even those who are exempt, is required to submit a report by January 15 and every two years thereafter that includes the following information:

 1. The total number of employees,